All lectures are in the Charlotte Convention Center, Ballroom A, 12:15–1:15 p.m.

 Monday, 5 November

 GSA Awards Ceremony

 Please join GSA's President George H. Davis and GSA's Vice President Suzanne Mahlburg Kay to honor and greet the GSA medal and award recipients for 2012.
-Citations and responses for the 2012 recipients of the Penrose Medal, the Arthur L. Day Medal, the Young Scientist Award (Donath Medal), the GSA Public Service Award Medal, the GSA Distinguished Service Award, The Subaru Outstanding Woman in Science Awardee, The Bromery Award for the Minorities, and the American Geological Institute (AGI) Medal in memory of Ian Campbell will be presented.
+Citations and responses for the 2012 recipients of the Penrose Medal, the Arthur L. Day Medal, the Young Scientist Award (Donath Medal), the GSA Public Service Award Medal, the GSA Distinguished Service Award, The Subaru Outstanding Woman in Science Awardee, The Bromery Award for Minorities, and the American Geological Institute (AGI) Medal in memory of Ian Campbell will be presented.
 The John C. Frye Environmental Geology Awardee, the ExxonMobil Field Camp Awardee, the GSA Division awardees, the International Section's Honorary Fellow, and the newly elected GSA Fellows will also be recognized.
 All are welcome; no reservations, tickets, or meeting registration are required to attend.

 Tuesday, 6 November

 Switch: The Global Energy Transition

 Scott W. Tinker